acid-info/logos.co/technology.md

 transaction finality.We’re developing a leaderless consensus algorithm, which is currently under active research.
 Our current repos and tests are set to private until the research begins to mature slightly, but are available on request.

 The first two client implementations will be written in Nim and Rust.
-The same team developing Nimbus, one of the leading Ethereum Consensus Clients, will expand its resources to take on the Nim implementation once the first specification has been published.
+The same team developing [Nimbus](https://nimbus.team/) one of the leading Ethereum Consensus Clients, will expand its resources to take on the Nim implementation once the first specification has been published.